Why Peacehaven Community Farm?

 Can I purchase items created by the Core Members?

 The Core Members create felted soap and other fiber arts items.
 These items are available for purchase at events on the farm, as well as upon request.
 You can also pick up Peacehaven fiber arts at Design Archives in Greensboro or Winston-Salem.
+We also operate a store on Etsy.

 Do I need prior experience working with folks with disabilities to work or volunteer at Peacehaven?